-To respond to current crisis and to address longstanding threats to biodiversity and their root causes, the Phase III investment strategy builds on the achievements and lessons learned from previous phrases by supporting five strategic directions and 22 investment priorities, as presented in Table 13.4.
-The strategy seeks to address short-term conservation needs to stem environmental degradation resulting from the pandemic, through support to the most impact communities and sites, strengthening land tenure for communities, encouraging sustainable livelihoods opportunities and stopping wildlife trafficking and hunting impacting the KBAs.
+To respond to the current crisis and to address longstanding threats to biodiversity and their root causes, the Phase III investment strategy builds on the achievements and lessons learned from previous phases by supporting five strategic directions and 22 investment priorities, as presented in Table 13.4.
+The strategy seeks to address short-term conservation needs to stem environmental degradation resulting from the pandemic, through support to the most impacted communities and sites, strengthening land tenure for communities, encouraging sustainable livelihoods opportunities and stopping wildlife trafficking and hunting impacting the KBAs.
 The investment strategy also supports the long-term vision for the hotspot: to build local conservation capacity for civil society, secure more stable and diversified sources of funding, institutionalize conservation outcomes, and foster strong private sector engagement for conservation.
-Building on the multi-stakeholder alliances established and strengthening in previous investments, Phase III fosters multi-sectoral collaboration between local communities, civil society, government, and the private sector.
+Furthermore, the strategy emphasizes linkages between biodiversity conservation in the priority KBAs and corridors with the provision of vital ecosystem services, for water provisioning.
+Phase III fosters multi-sectoral collaboration between local communities, civil society, government, and the private sector by building on the multistakeholder alliances established and strengthened in previous investments.

-The strategy adopts five cross-cutting themes regarded as essentially to achieve CEPF's overall conservation objectives: 1) revival of COVID-19 impacted sites and economies based on green objectives; 2) mainstreaming of gender equality into conservation strategies and projects; 3) strengthening of capacities of indigenous peoples and local civil society; 4) fostering long-term financial sustainability; and 5) contributing to climate change adaptation and mitigation.
+The strategy adopts five cross-cutting themes regarded as essential to achieve CEPF's overall conservation objectives: 1) revival of COVID-19 impacted sites and economies based on green objectives; 2) mainstreaming of gender equality into conservation strategies and projects; 3) strengthening of capacities of indigenous peoples and local civil society; 4) fostering long-term financial sustainability; and 5) contributing to climate change adaptation and mitigation.
 CEPF will seek proposals that emphasis one or more of these themes.